reportportal/docs/src/md/src/GettingStarted/Integrations.md

 [ ![E-mail server configuration](Images/userGuide/gettingStarted/E-mail Server.png) ](https://youtu.be/FekmJRNedfU)

-After E-mail server integration adding, the configration will be applyed to all projects on the instance.
+After E-mail server integration adding, the configuration will be applied to all projects on the instance.

 **Project E-mail integration**

-If E-mail integration has not be added on project, or if Project Manager or Admin want to specified a special configurations for special project, they can confugure E-mail server in the project settings.
+If E-mail integration has not to be added on the project, or if Project Manager or Admin want to specified special configurations for a special project, they can configure E-mail server in the project settings.

 To configure Email server for one single project instance:

 1. Login to the ReportPortal as an ADMIN or PM user
-2. Then click on Project settings icon.
+2. Then click on the Project settings icon.
-3. Click on Integrations tab.
+3. Click on the Integrations tab.
-4. Click on the'Email Server' tab.
+4. Click on the 'E-mail Server' tab.
 5. Click on the button "Unlink & Setup Manually"
 6. The next fields should be present:
 ```javascript